TBD54566975/tbdex/discovery/README.md

 ## Service Endpoints

-For a PFI to be discoverable, it must publish a DID Document with a service endpoint of type "PFI" at a minimum (from serviceEndpoints section of DID Document):
+In general it is recommended for a PFI to be discoverable, it SHOULD publish a DID Document with a service endpoint of type "PFI" at a minimum (from serviceEndpoints section of DID Document):

 ```json
       {